AnyLog-co/documentation/commands and scheduled tasks.md

-# Commands and Scheduled Jobs
+# Commands and Scheduled Tasks

 AnyLog commands are issued against data and metadata on the local node and can be send to peers in the network.